 Types of Wood Pellets for Your Smoker

 There are a variety of wood pellet flavors you can choose.
 In fact, there are 8 very common flavors, along with several other blends of flavors made by various brands.

 The most common flavors of wood pellets for your smoker are as follows:

 - Alder – Alder is a milder wood, and because of this I believe alder are the best wood pellets for smoking seafood.
 It’s also great for Beef, Poultry, Seafood, and Vegetables.

 - Apple – Perfect for Pork, Poultry, and Vegetables

-- Cherry – Pork, Poultry, and Vegetables all benefit from this flavor
+- Cherry – I think cherry pellets are the best wood pellets for smoking pulled pork.
+Pork, Poultry, and Vegetables all benefit from this flavor.

 - Hickory – This flavor is best paired with Beef, Pork, and Poultry